 Music, Entertainment and Cultural activities are an important contributor to economic development in many cities.
-These activities can make cities more vibrant and attract both a younger and older demographic to a city.
+These activities can make cities more vibrant, attract tourists, and attract both a younger and older demographic to a city.
 They improve the quality of life and make a city more livable.

 This project will include a review of existing City of London processes, and possible amendments to, the Zoning By-law, Sign and Canopy By-law, Noise By-law, Business Licensing By-law and a review of other applicable City regulations and policies to facilitate the implementation of music, entertainment and culture districts within the City of London.

 Creating districts where these activities often occur may provide the City a way to focus policies and streamline regulations etc. such that event organizers, citizens and businesses may share a set of expectations for these areas.

 Important Documents on the Study

 Community Information Meeting #2 - November 2, 2016 - Notice

 Revised Notice of Public Meeting - SPPC March 20, 2017 - (Revised Londoner Notice of March 9, 2017)

 Music Entertainment and Culture Districts Feasibility Study - March 2017